-- Short-acting ones, such as albuterol (Ventolin), work quickly to treat asthma symptoms, but wear off in a few hours.
+- Short-acting inhaled beta agonists, such as albuterol (Ventolin), work quickly to treat asthma symptoms, but wear off in a few hours.
 Often called "rescue" or "reliever" medicines, they work best when breathed in (inhaled).

-- Longer-lasting ones, such as salmeterol (Serevent), take longer to work, so these should NEVER be used for quick relief.
-These inhaled medicines are most useful for nighttime symptoms and to prevent exercise-related symptoms.
+- Longer-lasting inhaled beta agonists, such as salmeterol (Serevent), take longer to work.
+So they should NEVER be used for quick relief.
+And they should never be used unless the child is also taking a controller medicine, such as inhaled corticosteroids.
+Longer-lasting inhaled medicines are most useful for nighttime symptoms and to prevent exercise-related symptoms.

 - Another bronchodilator called ipratropium bromide (Atrovent) sometimes is inhaled along with albuterol to treat severe asthma attacks.

 - Steroids, also called corticosteroids, decrease inflammation and swelling in the airways.
 Used both to treat and prevent asthma attacks, they can be breathed in, taken by mouth, or given directly into the bloodstream or muscle.
-Inhaled steroids (for example, fluticasone or budesonide) are thought to be the most effective treatment for asthma.
+Inhaled steroids (for example, fluticasone or budesonide) are the most commonly prescribed controller medicines.

 - Montelukast (Singulair) and zafirlukast (Accolate) are a newer class of medicines called leukotriene inhibitors that help prevent asthma symptoms by blocking the effect of leukotriene, a chemical released in the body when someone is exposed to their asthma triggers.